Methylphenidate: 7 things you should know

-- A headache, abdominal pain, a loss of appetite, dry mouth, a fast heartbeat, nausea, nervousness, and insomnia are commonly reported side effects.
+- A headache, abdominal pain, a loss of appetite, dry mouth, a fast heartbeat, nausea, nervousness, or insomnia.
 Rash, pruritus, irritability, an increase in blood pressure or excessive sweating may also occur.

 - May precipitate the emergence of psychotic thoughts such as hallucinations, delusions or mania in children and adolescents without a prior history of such thoughts.
-Discontinuation of treatment may be appropriate.
+Discontinuation of treatment may be appropriate if this happens.

 - Methylphenidate can be addictive and cause dependence.
 The risk is greater with extended-release tablets and in people with a history of drug dependence and alcoholism.
 Tolerance can also develop to methylphenidate's effect.

-- May impair judgment or reaction skills; exercise caution before driving or operating machinery until full effects of methylphenidate are known.
+- May impair judgment or reaction skills.
+Exercise caution before driving or operating machinery until the full effects of methylphenidate are known.

-- May precipitate depression during withdrawal from methylphenidate, particularly in those who have been overusing it.
-May also aggravate pre-existing symptoms of anxiety, agitation, tension, behavioral or thought disturbances and is best avoided in people displaying marked levels of these symptoms.
+- Depression may occur in those discontinuing methylphenidate, particularly if they have been overusing it.
+Methylphenidate may also aggravate pre-existing symptoms of anxiety, agitation, tension, behavioral or thought disturbances and is best avoided in people displaying marked levels of these symptoms.